Dinosaur Bone the Fossil Remains of Dinosaur Bones

 About the Mineral Dinosaur Bone

-When an organism is starved of oxygen soon after it has died the normal process of decaying cannot take place therefore it will usually remain in tact for a considerable length of time.
-Being preserved in this way allows the process of petrifaction to take place.
-A perfect example would be an organism which has been covered with ash following a volcanic eruption.
-Volcanic ash is made up of tiny particles of rock, minerals and volcanic glass.
+When an organism is starved of oxygen soon after it dies, the normal process of decaying cannot take place.
+It will therefore usually remain in tact for some considerable time.
+Being preserved in this way allows the process of petrifaction to eventually take place.

-Our photograph features agatized dinosaur bone and petrified wood in a display cabinet at the Smithsonian National Museum of Natural History in Washington D.C.
+The dinosaur bone and petrified wood in our photo is on display at the Smithsonian National Museum of Natural History in Washington D.C.
 Photo by Stone Mania.
 The image is clickable and redirects to the original non-compressed photo.